Access to Antibiotics

 Through exploratory and policy projects, GARDP works to fill critical innovation and knowledge gaps to support data-driven policies and advocate for adequate funding for equitable access to antibiotics.
 These projects include an antibiotic shortages assessment undertaken by GARDP with Imperial College, UK, and the Postgraduate Institute of Medical Education and Research (PGIMER), India.
 The assessment will identify the root causes of antibiotic shortages and the impact thereof in India, South Africa and the UK.
 It will also include recommendations to address those shortages, which can guide future policy decisions.

-- 2017: SIGNED collaboration agreement with Entasis Therapeutics, which gives GARDP the ability to make accessible a new antibiotic for drug-resistance gonorrhoea (zoliflodacin), upon approval, in all low- and middle-income countries
+- 2017: SIGNED collaboration agreement with Entasis Therapeutics, an affiliate of Innoviva Specialty Therapeutics, which gives GARDP the ability to make accessible a new antibiotic for drug-resistance gonorrhoea (zoliflodacin), upon approval, in all low- and middle-income countries

 - 2020: SIGNED collaboration and license agreement with Venatorx Pharmaceuticals that grants GARDP exclusive license to make accessible a new antibiotic combination, cefepime-taniborbactam, in 67 low- and lower middle-income countries, as well as in the public markets in India and South Africa